 Heartbreak Trail, near Pemberton

 Located on the banks of the Warren River in the Warren National Park, both Drafty’s Camp and Warren Camp are beautiful spots for camping.
-There’s communal BBQ facilities at both, and campsites are nestled beneath stunning karri trees
+There are communal BBQ facilities at both, and campsites are nestled beneath stunning karri trees

 Black Point, near Augusta